Electronic Access Control

 Providing integrated solutions

 When we talk to new clients we will aim to provide you with integrated solutions so we will begin by carrying out a complete security audit.
 At this stage we can advise you on the steps you can take to keep your premises secure and ensure existing systems are still meeting your needs.
 We are also specialists in intruder alarms and CCTV and have partnered with companies such as Paxton, Avigilon and Orisec who have developed their software to enable them to integrate their platforms with others making managing your security easier.
-Paxton10 is a fully integrated CCTV and access control solution while Avigilon Access Control Manager works seamlessly with Avigilon’s video management software, Access Control Center.
+Paxton10 is a fully integrated CCTV and access control solution while Avigilon Unity Access (formerly Avigilon Control Manager) works seamlessly with Avigilon’s video management software, Avigilon Unity Video (formerly Avigion Control Center).

 Understanding the latest Software Solutions